microsoft/PowerToys/doc/releases/tests-checklist-template.md

     - [ ] Spotlight radius
     - [ ] Spotlight initial zoom (1x vs 9x will show the difference)
     - [ ] Animation duration
+    - [ ] Change activation method to shake and activate by shaking your mouse pointer
+    - [ ] Excluded apps

 Mouse Highlighter:
   * Enable Mouse Highlighter.
 Then: